PhDP/cmake-gtest-gbench-starter/README.md

     $ ./test/nemo_tests
     $ ./bench/nemo_benchmark

-...will run the tests and benchmarks.
+will run the tests and benchmarks.
+And

+    $ sudo make install

+will install (at least on Linux) the library and executable to your computer's path.

 On Windows, you can use cmake to generate Visual Studio build files with the same 'cmake ..' command.